r0bfr/DiceWeb/UwpCppApp/README.md

 - Complete the Setup
 - Create packages for upload to Partner Center
   - Select the **UwpCppApp** project in the Solution Explorer
-  - Select menu Project -> Publish -> Create app packages ...
+  - Select menu Project -> Store -> Create App Packages ...
   - Choose "Microsoft Store as \{AppName\} by \{AppPublisher\}".
 Do not choose side-loading
   - When finished, visit the output location for the packages.